arturmpinho/coffeeinsider/README.md

     at getElement (tradingcharts-emailsignup.js:265)
     at tradingcharts-emailsignup.js:34

- Additional research [MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Other_embedding_technologies "MDN") raises other several concerns with this option.
+ Additional research in [MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Other_embedding_technologies "MDN") raises other several concerns with this option.

 As this goes far beyond my current skills, I have opt out to include it in future releases.